tikithepug/nx-guides/README.md

 ## 06. Updating your CFW
 To update your CFW, you need to perform the following steps:
 1. Download the latest Atmosphere ZIP file from [here](https://github.com/Atmosphere-NX/Atmosphere/releases).
 2. Delete the following folders from your Switch's SD card, if they exist: `/atmosphere`, `/bootloader` (Keep in mind that the `/atmosphere` folder also contains cheats or mods you may have installed.
-If you don't want to lose those, then you can skip to step 4.)
+If you don't want to lose those, then you can skip to the next step.)
 3. Copy the contents of the zip file(s) you downloaded to your Switch's SD card and overwrite the existing contents.
 4. (Optional) Download any sigpatches you may need.
 You can search Google for these and just drop them onto the root of your SD card (and overwrite the existing contents).